jamiemcstay/Project-1/README.md

 ### Homepage

 - Should serve as a summary of where the band are at currently and the most recents developments as a band.
-- Should contain a welcome section/hero section that highlights the most recent development the band would like to promote in the context of a new album release or a tour.
+- Should contain a welcome section/hero section that highlights the most recent development the band would like to promote in the context of a new album release, or a tour.
 - Should contain some imagery of the band.

 ### Tours